fbpx

 Board Chair

-Ravi is an Innovation manager in the field of polymers and plastic films.
-He has been involved in new product development all his professional life and continues to introduce new products with unique functionalities.
+Ravi Kalkunte is a Global Product Manager in the field of polymers and plastic films.
+He has been involved in new product development all his professional life and continues to develop new strategies and new products.
 He has a Master’s in Textiles from the University of Georgia and an MBA from Wake Forest University.
 He came to the US as a student to pursue higher education.
 Ravi likes to travel and play tennis.
 He has 3 children and has experienced first-hand how good writing skills can facilitate access to great opportunities.
 He is passionate about encouraging children into trying new and creative pursuits.

 Tracy Piombo